Heroes of Might and Magic: Original continuity

 The events preceding Heroes IV precipitated the destruction of the planet Enroth due to a clash between Armageddon's Blade and the Sword of Frost.
-The ensuing destruction brings about portals leading to another world, Axeoth, through which many characters escape.
+The ensuing destruction prompts the opening of portals leading to another world, Axeoth, through which many refugees escape.
 Heroes IV's campaigns focus on the scattered survivors from Enroth and Antagarich as they form new kingdoms and alliances in the new world.

-New world
+The 2025 game Heroes of Might and Magic: Olden Era is the first original game to be set in the original continuity since Ubisoft's continuity reboot.
+It takes place 500 years before the first game, and is set on the planet Enroth's continent of Jadame, which was the setting of Might and Magic VIII: Day of the Destroyer, but had not been featured in the Heroes series before.

+Ubisoft continuity

-Heroes of Might and Magic V was the first Might and Magic title to take place on the previously unheard of world of Ashan, as part of Ubisoft's franchise-wide continuity reboot.
-Its six campaigns are each centered around a faction leader, tied together by the character of Isabel Greyhound, Queen of the Griffin Empire.
+The franchise underwent a continuity reboot after being acquired by Ubisoft, with Heroes of Might and Magic V (2006) being the first title in the new continuity.
+The games are set in the world of Ashan, which had not previously appeared in the franchise.
+Heroes V's six campaigns are each centered around a faction leader, tied together by the character of Isabel Greyhound, Queen of the Holy Griffin Empire.
 The Heroes V expansion packs both continued this storyline, leading into the events of Dark Messiah of Might and Magic.

-Heroes VI acts as a prequel, occurring 400 years prior.
+Heroes VI acts as a prequel to Heroes V, occurring 400 years prior.
+Heroes VII occurs centuries after Heroes VI but still 100 years before Heroes V.

+Other games in the Might and Magic franchise released after the acquisition by Ubisoft are also usually set in the same continuity.